 - Best International Film

 A couple of winners are decided upon when the nominations are announced.
-That includes the Robert Altman Award for an ensemble, which goes to the actors, director, and casting directors on a project. (“Suspiria” is the 2019 recipient.)
+That includes the Robert Altman Award for an ensemble, which goes to the actors, director, and casting directors on a project. (“One Night in Miami” was the 2021 recipient.)
+As of 2021, another non-competitive honor, Best Ensemble Cast in a Scripted Series, is also announced beforehand. (“I May Destroy You” was 2021’s winning cast.)

 Also, Film Independent hands out sponsored grants to exciting new talent which are entirely awarded via committee.
 Those include the Bonnie Award, for a “mid-career female director”; the Truer Than Fiction Award, for an “emerging director of nonfiction features who has not yet received significant recognition”; the Someone To Watch Award, for a “talented filmmaker of singular vision who has not yet received appropriate recognition”; and the Producers Award, for “emerging producers who, despite highly limited resources, demonstrate the creativity, tenacity, and vision required to produce quality, independent films.”